pianobin/PianoBin.github.io/content/pages/contacts.md

 ---

-You are free to create covers, remixes, etc. based on my piano tutorials, sheet music, or MIDI/audio files.
+You are free to create covers or remixes based on my piano tutorials, sheet music, or MIDI/audio files.
 You may also use the audio from my videos as background music for your own videos.
 Please credit my [channel](https://www.youtube.com/pianobin) when possible.

 Suggested Example: